choman/dsc520/week05/README.md

-# Week 03
+# Week 05

 ## Abstract

-Answers to the "census" assignment are in the comments of the week03.R script
+Assignment for dplyr and purrr packages